cloudnative-pg/charts/charts/cluster/README.md

 CNPG implements disaster recovery via [Barman](https://pgbarman.org/).
 The following section configures the barman object store where backups will be stored.
 Barman performs backups of the cluster filesystem base backup and WALs.
 Both are stored in the specified location.
-The backup provider is configured via the `backups.provider` parameter.
+The backup provider is configured via the `backups.objectStorage.provider` parameter.
 The following providers are supported:

-* S3 or S3-compatible stores, like MinIO
+* S3 or S3-compatible stores, like MinIO or Ceph Rados
 * Microsoft Azure Blob Storage
 * Google Cloud Storage